Injured in a Construction Accident?

 The leading causes of deaths and injuries on construction sites (known as the “Fatal Four”) are:

 - Caught in between objects or equipment

 While construction sites in Philadelphia are obligated to employ certain precautions to ensure that no one gets hurt, accidents do happen.
 Construction equipment and materials falling on pedestrians or vehicles, or damaging nearby property, rarely causes minor damages.
-Some of the most common equipment failures that cause accidents are:
+Some of the most common equipment failures that causes accidents are:

 - Crane accidents – Cranes are likely to come into contact with power lines when they’re not functioning correctly or when the crane operator is being negligent.
 This can cause the disruption of electricity at the minor end of the spectrum, and it can cause the power lines to crash down and hurt people and property at the major end of the spectrum.

 - Front-end loader accidents – Front-end loaders are designed to lift heavy things off the grounds, so if a load falls out of the machine and onto a person or another piece of equipment, it can cause immense damage.